-Waits was raised in a middle-class family in Whittier, California and then San Diego.
-Inspired by Bob Dylan and the Beat Generation, as a teenager he began singing on the San Diego folk music scene.
-Relocating to Los Angeles, he worked as a songwriter before signing a recording contract with Asylum Records.
-His first albums, the jazz-oriented Closing Time (1973) and The Heart of Saturday Night (1974), reflected his lyrical interest in nightlife, poverty, and criminality.
-Repeatedly touring the U. S. , Europe, and Japan, he attracted greater critical recognition and commercial success with Small Change (1976), which he followed with Blue Valentine (1978) and Heartattack and Vine (1980).
+Waits was born and raised in a middle-class family in California.
+Inspired by the work of Bob Dylan and the Beat Generation, as a teenager he began singing on the San Diego folk music circuit, relocating to Los Angeles in 1972.
+He worked there as a songwriter before signing a recording contract with Asylum Records.
+His first albums were the jazz-oriented Closing Time (1973) and The Heart of Saturday Night (1974), which reflected his lyrical interest in nightlife, poverty, and criminality.
+He repeatedly toured the U. S. , Europe, and Japan and attracted greater critical recognition and commercial success with Small Change (1976), which he followed with Blue Valentine (1978) and Heartattack and Vine (1980).
 He produced the soundtrack for Francis Ford Coppola's 1981 film One from the Heart and subsequently made cameo appearances in several Coppola films.